bfuchs18/FoodBrainStudy_fMRI-intake/README.md

 #### data/raw

 This folder would contain data raw data used as input for code in R/ but it will not be shared, as some datasets contain potentially identifiable information.
-Datasets in this folder have been copied into data/raw_deidentified with potentially identifiable information (visit 1 date, day of birth, race, ethnicity) removed.
+Datasets in this folder have been copied into data/raw_deidentified with potentially identifiable information (visit 1 date, date of birth, race, ethnicity) removed.

 #### data/raw_deidentified